-- There is reference to a common language and understanding, the standards depend on an assumed appreciation of terms within the youth justice landscape.
-It would be a struggle for some young people to know what some of the standards mean for them. (“Standard 3 Where appropriate, children should be dealt with out with formal Where that is not possible consideration must be given to the use of alternatives to prosecutorial action, which includes diversion.”)
-There is a stark contrast with, for example, the tone and accessibility of secure standards or the ‘new’ standards for health and social care .
+- There is a reference to a common language and understanding, the standards depend on an assumed appreciation of terms within the youth justice landscape.
+It would be a struggle for some young people to know what some of the standards mean for them. (“Standard 3 Where appropriate, children should be dealt without with formal Where that is not possible consideration must be given to the use of alternatives to prosecutorial action, which includes diversion.”)
+There is a stark contrast with, for example, the tone and accessibility of security standards or the ‘new’ standards for health and social care.
 This is simply a different sort of document.
 However even, the extent of the meaning/scope of some very helpful references (eg ‘restorative justice’ , or ‘transitions’) might be defined in a glossary.
 These terms have different meanings in different contexts.

 - It would be appropriate to reference ‘context’ in the core of the standards.
-This can include appreciation of the young person’s perceptions of risk and resource in place, family and community.
+This can include an appreciation of the young person’s perceptions of risk and resources in place, family and community.

 - There are 2 helpful references to child protection within the standards.
-However they sound as though they are referencing completely different systems and needs, whereas for a significant number of children, the needs underpinning harmful and/or offending behaviours will relate to a history of or current abuse or neglect.
-The wellbeing of the young person are primary considerations through all assessment, decision making and action and this emphasis is fairly clear.
+However, they sound as though they are referencing completely different systems and needs, whereas, for a significant number of children, the needs underpinning harmful and/or offending behaviours will relate to a history of or current abuse or neglect.
+The wellbeing of the young person is primary consideration through all assessment, decision making and action and this emphasis is fairly clear.
 The phrasing ( regarding wellbeing) in the Age of Criminal Responsibility (Scotland) Act might usefully be echoed here

-- Would the new (forthcoming) national Guidance on CaRM be referenced ?
+- Would the new (forthcoming) national Guidance on CRM be referenced?

 - With reference to the core principles and data sets, will the proposed Youth Justice Standards allow for reliable local and national evaluation of services?